 Perhaps there’s a chance for an easier adjustment if the first child is considerably older when the new baby arrives.
 Such is the case with Denise, a 26 year old stay at home mother of two from Etobicoke, Canada.
 Her then five year old daughter was very excited when Denise and her husband informed her of the baby to come.
 “We talked a lot about it and read kids stories about introducing a new baby.”

 Sibling rivalry may have been a part of the human condition since Cain and Abel in the biblical era.
-The general consensus seems to be the earliest the potential for rivalry is addressed; the better chance of heading it off before it becomes unmanageable and tears a family apart.
-As long as parents remain stead fast in showering both children with equal measures of love and affection; sibling rivalry, while not completely avoidable, can be managed effectively.
+The general consensus seems to be the earlier the potential for rivalry is addressed, the better chance of heading it off before it becomes unmanageable and tears a family apart.
+As long as parents remain steadfast in showering both children with equal measures of love and affection, sibling rivalry, while not completely avoidable, can be managed effectively.